Superscriptus/SuperScript/README.md

 The hypotheses are detailed in the [model specification document](documentation/model_specification.docx).
 The next project milestone will expand the analysis to complete the investigation of these hypotheses.

+### Roadmap

+The current roadmap consists of the following milestones (see [open issues](https://github.com/Superscriptus/SuperScript/issues) for details of milestone 1) with expected shipping dates in square brackets:

+1. Expand the current analysis to finish testing the initial hypotheses.
+[Q2 2021]
+2. Complete unit testing framework to reach 100% (currently at 97%).
+[Q2 2021]
+3. Alter training mechanism (and explore the 'rich get richer' effect).
+[Q3 2021]
+4. Edit social network to track more information about historical collaborations.
+[Q3 2021]
+5. Add performance benchmarking (for optimisation routine).
+[Q3 2021]
+6. Review model extensions and choose those to implement.
+[Q3 2021]

+### Tests

+To run the unit tests...

 ### Model development

 The [documentation](./documentation) folder contains a word document with the full [model specification](documentation/model_specification.docx.bak).

-The directory [model_development][./model_development] contains Jupyter Notebooks relating to various stages of development of the model, from initial experiments prior to coding to the model, through to integration tests and performance benchmarking.
+The directory [model_development](./model_development) contains Jupyter Notebooks relating to various stages of development of the model, from initial experiments prior to coding to the model, through to integration tests and performance benchmarking.
 These notebooks include: